Poverty Targeting with Imperfect Information: Introduction

 \section{Introduction}

 Poverty alleviation remains one of the most pressing policy challenges, especially in developing countries, where tight government budgets severely limit policy responses.
 To maximize the impact of scarce resources, governments have increasingly implemented targeted unconditional cash transfer (UCT) programs, which provide financial support to the poorest households.
-By 2020, UCT programs covered at least 1\% of the population in low-income countries \cite{banerjee2022social}, a reflection of their growing importance in the global policy landscape.
+By 2020, about one quarter of low-income countries had enacted UCT programs covering at least 1\% of the population \cite{banerjee2022social}, reflecting the growing importance of cash transfers in the global policy landscape.
 Prominent examples of such programs include South Africa’s Child Support Grant and China’s Minimum Living Standard Scheme, each of which reaches millions of beneficiaries \cite{barrientos2013social}.